immersive-web/webxr-test-api/explainer.md

   void simulateVisibilityChange(XRVisibilityState);

   void setBoundsGeometry(sequence<FakeXRBoundsPoint> boundsCoodinates);
-  // Sets the transform from local (typically eye-level) viewerOrigin at initialization to the physical floor. void setLocalToFloorLevelTransform(FakeXRRigidTransformInit localToFloorTransform);
+  // Sets the native origin of the physical floor void setFloorOrigin(FakeXRRigidTransformInit localToFloorTransform);

-  // Indicates that the device can no longer identify the location of the physical floor. void clearLocalToFloorLevelTransform();
+  // Indicates that the device can no longer identify the location of the physical floor. void clearFloorOrigin();

   // Used to simulate a major change in tracking and that a reset pose event should be fired
   // https://immersive-web.github.io/webxr/#event-types